-No, it didn’t hurt my career; it hurt me, because financially it was very helpful.
+No, it didn’t hurt my career; it hurt me because financially it was very helpful.
 Television in those days was strange: they said you’re either a motion picture actor or a television actor.
 The producer’s theory was: if the people can see you for free, they certainly are not going to pay to see you in a theatre.
-So therefore it was very difficult, once you had done television, to get a starring role in a motion picture.
-That’s why I kept doing television and very little motion pictures from the time I finished “Tightrope” till I got “Mannix.”
+So therefore, it was very difficult, once you had done television, to get a starring role in a motion picture.
+That’s why I kept doing television and very few motion pictures from the time I finished “Tightrope” till I got “Mannix.”
 I continued to do two-hour movies for television.
 And even when I finished “Mannix,” there was still that attitude: if you’re on television, they won’t pay to see you in a theatre.
 If you have a hit television series today, they immediately star you in a motion picture.
 They try you out there, but in those days, they didn’t.
 So when I finished “Mannix,” they told me: ‘Don’t do any more television, don’t do anything for a year or two, until people forget that you were Joe Mannix.’
 And that’s what I did, and so I enjoyed spending time with my family.
 Before “Mannix,” I did pictures with Alec Guinness, Robert Redford, Joan Crawford, Bette Davis, Lee Marvin, Robert Shaw—I enjoyed that period a lot.

 What was your basic training school to become an actor?

-Looking back now, do you feel it was a missed opportunity, career wise?
+Looking back now, do you feel it was a missed opportunity, career-wise?

-Yes, in way I think it was.
+Yes, in a way, I think it was.
 Had Farley Granger not resigned and they put me in one of Goldwyn’s pictures—Goldwyn did some very good pictures—I think my career could have gone in the direction of motion pictures—if it went at all—it would have been motion pictures, rather than television.
 Maybe I would not have made it at all, or I would have become successful in motion pictures to the star quality.